ihr-it-projekt/DayZModsInfo/GlobalConfigs/Readme.md

     "Add here Steam Or DayZ ID": {
-      "dailyRewardAdmin": 0, // is admin in daily reward mod "realEstateAdmin": 0, // is admin in real estate mod "playerId": "Add here Steam Or DayZ ID" // Steam or DayZ ID },
+      "dailyRewardAdmin": 0, // is admin in daily reward mod "realEstateAdmin": 0, // is admin in real estate mod "carDealerAdmin": 1, // is admin in car dealer "basicNeedsAdmin": 1, // is admin in basic needs "playerId": "Add here Steam Or DayZ ID" // Steam or DayZ ID },
     "7656119813296317725": {